raphael0202/sputnik/README.md

 It also comes with a command-line interface, run ```sputnik --help``` or ```python -m sputnik --help``` for assistance.

-Sputnik is a pure Python library licensed under MIT, has minimal dependencies (only ```semver```) and is tested against python 2.7, 3.4 and 3.5 on Linux, MacOSX and Windows.
+Sputnik is a pure Python library licensed under MIT, has minimal dependencies (only ```semver```) and is tested against python 2.7, 3.4 and 3.5 on Linux, OSX and Windows.

 ## Installation